Formula for calculating the position size

 The given number appears in the numerator of the formula for calculating the position size only in order to convert the risk value as a percentage of capital to the appropriate format to be used in the formula.

-Risk in points
+Risk in trading in points